How to Kill a Wolf - An Undercover Report from the Idaho Coyote and Wolf Derby

 Prepping for the derby, we disguised ourselves according to the local style: camo pants and jackets, wool caps, balaclavas, binoculars, and heavy boots.
 When he wasn’t mystically communicating with elk, Walker enjoyed hunting them.
 He didn’t look out of place in Salmon, carrying his M4 rifle with a 30-round magazine and a Beretta .45 on his hip.
 He loaned me his bolt-action .300 Win Mag with a folding bipod, while Brian carried a .30-06 with a Leupold scope.
 Natalie, who is tall and good-looking, was armed only with a camera and played the part of a domesticated wife “here for the party,” as she put it.

-At the derby registration the night before the killing was to commence, we were so convincing that the organisers didn’t even bother to ask for our hunting licenses or wolf permits.
+At the derby registration the night before the killing was to commence, we were so convincing that the organizers didn’t even bother to ask for our hunting licenses or wolf permits.
 Instead they suggested spots in the surrounding mountains where we could find wolves to shoot illegally.

 From left to right: Bryan Walker, Brian Ertz, and Natalie Ertz